Anki Review | The Best Flashcard App Ever? (FREE Decks Included)

-At the answer page, it gives you an option to let it know whether you got the answer right easily, with some difficulty or didn’t get it at all.
+On the answer page, it gives you the option to let it know whether you got the answer right easily, with some difficulty or didn’t get it at all.

 The more often you see the card and more often you get the correct answer, the farther away the next time the card reappears.

 This allows you to strengthen your memory of the card by giving you bigger and bigger spaces in between repetitions, allowing your power of recall to become stronger.

 Every day, you will have a certain amount of cards that are reviews of previous cards you’ve seen, and new cards that you haven’t seen before, but will start reappearing after their first appearance.

 LingoDeer Review (2023) – One of the Most Complete Chinese Learning Apps

 LingoDeer App Review; Should I Start Using LingoDeer this 2023? (is it right for me?)
 LingoDeer Review: 9.5/10With an intuitive interface and engaging exercises, LingoDeer is one of the few apps that really gets it right, succeeding in offering a…

 Anki is built for all learners who wish to learn and memorize information that they want to focus on.

 This is mostly great for specifically learning languages, as a language requires accurate memory of pronunciation and the exact sound of the word.